-- The degrees follow the National Subject Profile for Higher Education Programmes in Microbiology as published by the Centre for Bioscience (Higher Education Academy).
-The degrees also adhere to the core curriculum in Microbiology as described by the American Society of Microbiology.
-The combination of modules provided in part fulfils many of the requirements for accreditation by the Institute of Biomedical Sciences in the UK.
-Accreditation may be achieved through some additional postgraduate training.
+- The Microbiology degrees follow the National Subject Profile for Higher Education Programmes in Microbiology as published by the Centre for Bioscience (Higher Education Academy).
+The degrees also broadly align with the core curriculum in Microbiology as described by the American Society for Microbiology.
+Our degrees are highly regarded – scoring consistently highly in the National Student Survey.

 World Class Facilities

 - Microbiology is linked closely to the Institute for Global Food Security and is primarily taught by associated staff.

 - Work placements on these programmes provide students with the opportunity to utilise the practical skills gained during the teaching of their degree and apply these in a work environment.

 “As a mature student, I was a little worried at the idea of going to university, but my fellow students are a lot of fun and my lecturers are very supportive, and I have gained a greater appreciation of how something as little as a virus, bacterium or fungus can affect our lives.“ Denver Mooney BSc Microbiology Graduate

 |Introduction||Microbiology provides fundamental training in data analysis, problem solving, teamwork and communication.
 Microbiologists can use these skills in a wide range of careers in research, medicine, industry, education, business and communications, or as a route to further study.|